nodejs/node/COLLABORATOR_GUIDE.md

 If you are unsure about the modification and are not prepared to take full responsibility for the change, defer to another Collaborator.

-If you are the first collaborator to approve a pull request that has no CI yet, please start one (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to the CI in the PR.
-Please also start a new CI in case a code change was done due to a addressed review comment or a rebase.
+If you are the first Collaborator to approve a pull request that has no CI yet, please start one (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to the CI in the PR.
+Please also start a new CI in case the PR creator pushed new code since the last CI run (due to e.g., an addressed review comment or a rebase).

-In case there are already enough approvals (`LGTM`), a CI run and the PR is open longer than the minimum waiting time without any open comments, please do not just add another approval.
+In case there are already enough approvals (`LGTM`), a CI run, and the PR is open longer than the minimum waiting time without any open comments, please do not (only) add another approval.
 Instead go ahead and land the PR after checking the CI outcome.

 ### Consensus Seeking

-If there is no disagreement amongst Collaborators, a pull request should be landed given appropriate review, a green CI and the minimum [waiting time](#waiting-for-approvals) for a PR.
+If there is no disagreement amongst Collaborators, a pull request should be landed given appropriate review, a green CI, and the minimum [waiting time](#waiting-for-approvals) for a PR.
 If it is still awaiting the [minimum time to land](#waiting-for-approvals), please add the `ready` label to it so it is obvious that the PR can land as soon as the time ends.